emartineznunez/AutoMeKin/README.md

 ## Simple example in Colab<a name="colab"></a>
 You can have a look at this [Notebook](https://colab.research.google.com/github/emartineznunez/AutoMeKin/blob/main/AutoMeKin.ipynb) to install it, test a simple example and more...

+This second [Notebook](https://colab.research.google.com/github/emartineznunez/AutoMeKin/blob/main/AutoMeKin.ipynb) can be used to try some further tests.

 ## Web site for submitting simple examples<a name="web"></a>
 You can also test our [web site](https://rxnkin.usc.es/amk/), where you can submit a simple example.